liferay/sko-2025/exercises/SKO 2025 - Technical Clinic Exercises.md

    * `00-list-type-definition.batch-engine-data.json`
    * `02-user-role.batch-engine-data.json`
    * `03-workflow-definition.batch-engine-data.json`
-   * `04-notification-definition.batch-engine-data.json`
    * `Object_Definitions.json`

-   These files contain all the resources for Clarity's Distributor Management app: the picklists, user roles, workflow, notification templates, and the object definitions.
+   These files contain all the resources for Clarity's Distributor Management app: the picklists, user roles, workflow, and the object definitions.

    **Note**: It's best practice to include a numeric prefix to each file name to determine the order in which they're imported upon deployment.
 This is useful when subsequent files require pre-populated dependencies from other files.